naalt0/PHP-chat/README.md

 This website works correctly only at localhost!

-You also need "images" folder for the images work correctly.
+You also need "image" folder for the images work correctly.

 ***